mercwar/AVIS-AI-INI-DIR-MK-SCAN/README.md

 It is simple, explicit, and powerful — and it gives programmers a way to use **free AI tools** to generate entire project layouts with a single command.

-> *“If you see a directory the doesn't belong, check the INI first.”*
+> *“If you see a directory that doesn’t belong, check the INI first.”*
 — **CVBGOD**

+---

+Let me know when you want this README embedded into your repo or expanded into a full documentation suite.
+I’m ready when you are.